Maud Marshal: Family

+She was a member of the Marshal Family.
+Maud had five brothers and four younger sisters and lived the longest out of her siblings.
+She was a co-heiress to her parents' extensive rich estates.

 Maud's paternal grandparents were John FitzGilbert Marshal and Sybilla of Salisbury, and her maternal grandparents were Richard de Clare, 2nd Earl of Pembroke, known as "Strongbow", and Aoife of Leinster, Princess of Leinster and Countess of Pembroke.

 Marriages and issue

 Sometime before Lent in 1207, Maud married her first husband, Hugh Bigod, 3rd Earl of Norfolk.
 It was through this marriage between Maud and Hugh that the post of Earl Marshal of England came finally to the Howard Dukes of Norfolk.
 In 1215, Hugh was one of the twenty-five sureties of Magna Carta.
 He came into his inheritance in 1221, thus Maud became the Countess of Norfolk at that time.

 Together Maud and Bigod had the following children: